“A baby is born with a need to be loved – and never outgrows it.”

 Weak, tired sucking without an audible swallow indicates the baby is not getting proper nourishment.

-Seek medical assistance if your baby becomes lethargic, slow to respond, or unable to sleep between nursing sessions.
+According to Nationwide Children’s, seek medical assistance if your baby becomes lethargic, slow to respond, or unable to sleep between nursing sessions.

 Two consecutive days of these behaviors indicate something is wrong.